slqdk/NoteControl/docs/frontend.md

 - Done state (visual only — strikethrough + opacity).
 - One of 6 colours (yellow default).
 - Reorder via drag-and-drop within their parent area.

+## Assignments

+Per-vault assignment board at `/vaults/:vaultId/assignments`.
+Three pinned category buckets, always shown in this fixed order:
+**Short Term** (red), **Long Term** (yellow), **Development** (blue).
+Each bucket is a responsive card grid on desktop and a single stacked column on mobile.

+Each card has a single-line subject and an optional multi-line details body.
+Clicking a card's body flips it to an inline edit form (category select, subject, details); there's no "done" state — the lifecycle is create / edit / delete.
+A persistent **+ Add assignment** button at the bottom opens an inline composer.

+Cards can be reordered and moved between buckets by dragging a grip handle (desktop only — disabled on mobile, where the grip isn't rendered):

+- Grab a card by its grip and drop it onto another card to insert it immediately **before** that card.
+- Drop onto a bucket's empty space to **append** to that bucket's tail.
+- Dropping onto a different bucket changes the card's category and lands it at the **end** of the target bucket; the card recolours to match its new bucket.

+A card's colour is driven entirely by which bucket it's in, so a cross-bucket move recolours it on drop.
+The stored order of the flat assignment list is significant — buckets are formed by grouping that list by category at render time, preserving order within each bucket.

+State (the assignment list, including order and per-card category) is stored in `{vault}/.notesapp/assignments.json` and saved with a debounced ~500ms cadence after the last edit — the same cadence as the startpage config.

 ## Search box